konata-chan404/Thanos_Bot/README.md

 discord.py 1.0.0

 ## Features
 This bot is was inspired by the Marvel character Thanos, the bot bans/kicks half of the non admin members of the server!
-It can generate a list of the victims of the bot and can send a nice quote of thanos, and thats pretty much it.
+It can generate a list of the victims of the bot and can send a nice thanos quote, and thats pretty much it.

 ![alt text](https://github.com/konata-chan404/Thanos_Bot/blob/master/2019-06-28-14-16-10.gif)